xtmalliance/argon-server/deployment_support/oauth_infrastructure.md

 | DEFAULT_APPROVED | - |

 ## __5__
-*Used in Flight Blender*, these varialbles are used in Flight Blender to ensure DSS connectivity and inter-operability ith other
+*Used in Flight Blender*, these variables are used in Flight Blender to ensure DSS connectivity and interoperability ith other

 | Variable Key | Description |
 |--------------|:-----:|